saucelabs/sauce-school/tools/site/codelabs/Module5_SeleniumJS.md

 --

 Run `npm install` in your project folder to install the` mocha-parallel-tests `test runner as one of the files in node_modules.
-(If your parallel test don’t work correctly, try deleting node-modules and re-installing them with npm install.)
+(If your parallel test don’t work correctly, try deleting node-modules and re-installing them with `npm install`.)

 This will allow you to run several tests at the same time.
 This test runner executes each of your test files in a separate process while maintaining the output structure of mocha.